liamcottle/blog.liamcottle.com/_posts/2024-05-01-getting-started-with-meshtastic.markdown

 - Max transmit power 22dBm (~150mW)
 - Pro: Includes a GPS module, and can send its own position to the mesh without needing to be connected to any other devices
 - Pro: Supports connecting via Bluetooth and WiFi
-- Pro: Has a reasonable stock antenna, I can send/receive with my hilltop node (photo attached below) even with the antenna lying sideways on the seat inside my car.
+- Pro: Has a reasonable stock antenna, I can send/receive with my [hilltop node](/assets/images/2024/05/01/meshtastic_node.jpg) even with the antenna lying sideways on the seat inside my car.
 - Pro: You can replace the antenna, the board uses an IPEX connector.
 - Con: Has a terrible soldered Bluetooth antenna.
 Bluetooth range will be poor.
 You would need to solder the board to replace it
 - Con: Does not include a plastic case, and seems to be hard to find any 3D printed cases online